 In 2017 we continued to expand on our parental communication options, including a new add-on for parents' evenings that should make arranging and analysing parents' evenings much simpler.
 We also released our interventions feature, that makes managing support and sanctions applied to students much easier than existing school platforms.
 Our developer James joined the team in September.

 2016 - Homework and activities

 In 2016 we launched our hugely popular homework add-on, allowing teachers, students and parents to manage homework in a much simpler, easier and quicker way.
-We released a new Android app to compliment our iOS app that we're constantly adding new features to.
+We released a new Android app to complement our iOS app that we're constantly adding new features to.
 We were also really excited to introduce our new Get Involved feature, where students can sign up to take part in clubs and activities within school.
 Our sales and support representative Charlotte joined us in April.

 2015 - Going mobile

 2014 - The big rebuild

 2014 is the year that epraise went beyond just being a rewards system, to a system capable of helping teachers organise their class.
 Through tools such as the marksheet and classnotes for setting homework, epraise is now way ahead of the competition.
 We also spent a lot of time on rebranding and redesigning epraise to make it easier to use and much better looking, with the help of Louise who started work for epraise in January.

 2013 - Integration options